A-pen-app/ai-client/README.md

 - `"openai API key cannot be empty"` - Missing API key
 - `"openai client is not initialized"` - Client not properly configured
 - `"gemini client is not initialized"` - Gemini client not initialized
-- `"failed to create Vertex AI client"` - GCP authentication or configuration issue
+- `"failed to create Gemini client"` - GCP authentication or configuration issue

 ### Service Errors
 - `"AI client is not initialized"` - AI client not provided to service